Diesel Pollution

 Why is diesel pollution so dangerous?

 Diesel exhaust is made up of both particulate matter as well as gasses such as nitrogen oxides and sulphur oxides.
-There are two ways diesel particulate damages our health – the size of the particles and its chemical composition.
+There are two ways diesel particulate damages our health – the size of the particles and their chemical composition.

 Size: Particulate matter ranges in size from PM10 (at or below 10 micrometres in diameter) to ultrafine particles PM2.5 (at or below 2.5 micrometres) and down to PM1.0 (1 micrometre and smaller).
 The smaller the particulate matter, the further it penetrates into our bodies.
 PM10 are what make up the black soot we regularly find on the outside of our houses.
 Whilst too much of it can overwhelm our lungs and cause damage, our lungs are able to cough it up.
 It is the ultrafine particles, PM2.5 and PM1.0 that are of greatest concern.
 Our lungs cannot expel them.
 They penetrate the walls of our lungs, make their way into the bloodstream and travel around our bodies, even getting into the brain.
 Once they have lodged themselves into our bodies, they start causing damage and we have limited ability to flush them out.